weixian-zhang/FoodTruckJunkie/README.md

 ## Project Roadmap - If I Have More Time

-* Technology
+* Software Patterns & Practices
+  * Backend For Frontend pattern - in future if more client types like Desktop, mobile and Cli are added, we could explore Backend-For-Frontend (BFF) pattern.
+    How BFF works is that there will be a API layer where data and business logic are customized for each Frontend type.
+    These BFF client-specific APIs are usually coarse-grain APIs that could be calling other microservices to aggregate data before returning to the client.
+    For example, Mobile App may not have an admin module while Desktop and Web clients have it.
+Hence Mobile BFF API will not contain admin modules as well.

   * Adopts the Microservices architectural style as system grows.
 This will be a brown-field migration to Microservices archietcture.
     Each Bounded Context of the system domain can be an independent microservice maintained by a separate team with their own programming language and tech-stack of       their choice.

-    Microservices are deployed on Kubernetes
+* Technology
+  * Microservices are deployed on Azure Kubernetes private cluster.
+Service Mesh like Istio can be introduce for API Gateway capability, mutal-TLS microservice o           microservice authn, and network policy built-in to contract network reacbility amongst microservices and more.
   * Azure Function to timely pull FT permit file and refresh static data
   * Use Azure Static Web App to host Portal instead of App Service so as to take advantage of built-in CDN and DevOps deployment features.
   * Cache search result in Azure Redis using Cache-Aside pattern to return queried result faster
   * Develope Azure Bicep scripts to setup the Azure environment

-* Software Patterns & Practices
-  * Backend For Frontend pattern - in future if more client types like Desktop, mobile and Cli are added, we could explore Backend-For-Frontend (BFF) pattern.
-    How BFF works is that there will be a API layer where data and business logic are customized for each Frontend type.
-    These BFF client-specific APIs are usually coarse-grain APIs that could be calling other microservices to aggregate data before returning to the client.
-    For example, Mobile App may not have an admin module while Desktop and Web clients have it.
-Hence Mobile BFF API will not contain admin modules as well.

 * Functional
   * Supporting Address searching - search nearby food trucks by Address in addition to coordinates